-4.3.6.3 Citation Adjudication Technology
+4.3.6 Citations and Adjudication Projects

-For all eCite agencies, eliminate the need for paper tickets and officer swearing to the ticket in person at the courthouse.
-Reduce the time spent in printing to a few seconds Reduce the time spent swearing to tickets to a few minutes per day.
+- 4.3.6.1 Upgrades to eCite - Reduce the average time of getting citation information into the database from several days to an average of less than one day. - Increase the proportion of agencies on by at least 2% per year. - 4.3.6.2 ALEA Motor Carrier Integration FMCSA compliance - From less than 50% current compliance to 100% compliance with Federal standards. - 4.3.6.3 Citation adjudication technology - For all eCite agencies, eliminate the need for paper tickets and officer swearing to the ticket in person at the courthouse. - Reduce the time spent in printing to a few seconds - Reduce the time spent swearing to tickets to a few minutes per day. - 4.3.6.4 Municipal electronic disposition system - Five beta test municipalities after the first year of the start of development. - At least 20 municipalities using the system after the second year.

-4.3.6.4 Municipal Electronic Disposition System

-Five beta test municipalities after the first year of the start of development.
-At least 20 municipalities using the system after the second year.

-4.3.6.5 Completing of the eCite Roll-out

-At least 95% of municipalities using eCite by the end of 2019.

-4.3.6.6 Citation and DUI Tracking System

-Number and percentage of defendants for which data are available; functional portal under MOVE enabling officers to make queries on particular individuals; administrative capability to check the status of citation and defendants.

-4.3.6.7 Taskforce to Develop and Implement Improved Guidelines

-Documentation of an internal assessment as to which components are in compliance with the provisions of the Advisory and which are most in need of remediation.

-Documentation of a complete systems study of all current components within the citation/adjudication component, i.e., all systems that relate to either transactional or analytical systems and impact traffic safety.

-Documentation of an in-depth analytical study of the most critical modules and the recommendations for additional development of supporting projects to bring the system into closer conformance with the Advisory.

-Recommends to the TRCC any new projects that are required to this effect so that they can be integrated into the SP once approved.

-4.3.7.
-EMS-Medical Surveillance

-4.3.7.1 Complete and Implement RESCUE

-Beta test of the RESCUE system completed by the end of the second year from project initiation.
-This objective has been accomplished.

-4.3.7.2 Supporting Software for RESCUE.

-Deployed operational support software; number of vendors who are using the supporting software and the support it is providing to RESCUE for effective operation.

-4.3.7.3 Develop EMS Version of MOVE

-This project has been cancelled due to deciding to go web-based with RESCUE.

-4.3.7.4 Continued Development of the First Responder Solution Technique (FIRST)

-All MOVE components developed and deployed in beta tests.
-Reduced transport time for beta areas.
-Reduced number of patients who need to be forwarded to more appropriate facilities in beta test areas.

-4.3.7.5 EMS-Trauma Data Integration through CARE

-ETL developed and pilot datasets generated that contain integrated EMS and Trauma data that support all CARE analytical capabilities.

-4.3.7.6 Medical Database Access/Integration
+- 4.3.6.5 Completing of the eCite roll-out - At least 95% of municipalities using eCite by the end of FY2021. - 4.3.6.6 Citation and DUI Tracking System - Number and percentage of defendants for which data are available; functional portal under MOVE enabling officers to make queries on particular individuals; administrative capability to check the status of citation and defendants. - 4.3.6.7 Taskforce to develop and implement improved guidelines - Documentation of an internal assessment as to which components are in compliance with the provisions of the Advisory and which are most in need of remediation. - Documentation of a complete systems study of all current components within the citation/adjudication component, i.e., all systems that relate to either transactional or analytical systems and impact traffic safety. - Documentation of an in-depth analytical study of the most critical modules and the recommendations for additional development of supporting projects to bring the system into closer conformance with the Advisory. - Recommends to the TRCC any new projects that are required to this effect so that they can be integrated into the SP once approved. - 4.3.7.
+EMS-Medical Surveillance - 4.3.7.1 Complete and implement RESCUE - Beta test of the RESCUE system completed by the end of the second year from project initiation.
+This objective has been accomplished. - 4.3.7.2 Supporting software for RESCUE. - Deployed operational support software; number of vendors who are using the supporting software and the support it is providing to RESCUE for effective operation. - 4.3.7.3 Develop EMS version of MOVE - This project has been cancelled due to deciding to go web-based with RESCUE. - 4.3.7.4 Continued development of the First Responder Solution Technique (FIRST) - All MOVE components developed and deployed in beta tests. - · Reduced transport time for beta areas. - Reduced number of patients who need to be forwarded to more appropriate facilities in beta test areas. - 4.3.7.5 EMS-Trauma data integration through CARE

-Documentation of the systems analysis study that contains recommendations as to the initial databases that can be integrated.

-4.3.7.7 Model Inventory of Emergency Care Elements (MIECE) Repository

-Beta test of the MIECE data entry system completed by the end of the first year of project initiation.
+- ETL developed and pilot datasets generated that contain integrated EMS and Trauma data that support all CARE analytical capabilities. - 4.3.7.6 Medical database access/integration - Documentation of the systems analysis study that contains recommendations as to the initial databases that can be integrated. - 4.3.7.7 Model Inventory of Emergency Care Elements (MIECE) Repository - Beta test of the MIECE data entry system completed by the end of the first year of project initiation.

-4.3.7.8 Interface Research Task Force (coordinated closely with item 4.3.8.3 below)
+4.3.7.8 Interface research task force (coordinated closely with item 4.3.8.3 below)